6 pieces (2 ½ – 3 lbs) bone-in chicken

 Breasts cook faster than dark meat which is why they sometimes turn out dry when everything else is cooked.
 In this recipe, the thighs and legs receive a few minutes head start while the browned breasts sit patiently on a plate.
 This practice guarantees tender and juicy chicken no matter what part you prefer.

-Browning and sauteeing the chicken will take about 30-35 minutes.
+Browning and sauteing the chicken will take about 35 minutes in total.

 This recipe was based on a how-to found in Julia Child’s The Way to Cook.

 Set a large skillet on a burner set to medium high.
 Add the butter and oil.